 For the majority of the population there are no opportunities for an economic development outside the village, due to lack of jobs on the island.
 For those who cannot find work in Sumba, Bali is a first hope and Malaysia is the desired paradise because of higher wage levels, and almost same language (Bahasa Melayu).

 Not only men may have a chance of getting a job outside of Sumba.
 Numerically, there is a high proportion of women working as housemaids, mostly in Malaysia.
 Working women who finance their husbands and families, and what work abroad is really like, is a controversial subject (cf. Health HIV).

 Lately there have been cases where employment agencies sold minors to Malaysia.
 To prove the age of children, they used the identity cards of the older sibling or relatives.

 I put the relevant topics of environment in the individual sections of this site.
 I am aware that the following environmental issues are more likely subordinate compared with current problems of the people of Sumba.

 There are a number of mammals, but Sumba is particularly rich in bird species, of which 7 are endemic species.
 A number of other birds are found only here and on some neighbouring islands.
-Among endemic species of birds are 4 endangered species: Red-naped fruit-dove, Sumba Buttonquail, Yellow-crested Cockatoo, and Sumba Hornbill.
+Among endemic species of birds are 4 endangered species: Red-napped fruit-dove, Sumba Buttonquail, Yellow-crested Cockatoo, and Sumba Hornbill.
 In addition, there are the usual typical tropical bird species, especially in southern forests.
-In the mountains and on the coast are lots of eagles and migratory birds from Australia.
+In the mountains and on the coast are lots of eagles, pelicans, and migratory birds from Australia.

 The soil in Sumba mainly consists of porous limestone.
 Where the humus layer is too thin, the water seeps through.
 Therefore irrigation programs must be adjusted so that the water table is maintained.